KaungMinKhant/ezyloan/README.md

 **This kind of individual loan is popular in developing countries such as Myanmar.**

+# A Little Bit About Us
+### Our Mission 🚀
+To simplify and democratize the lending process, making it accessible and efficient for everyone.

+### Our Vision 🌍
+A world where financial barriers are broken down, and everyone has equal access to financial opportunities.

+### Our Values 💡
+- **Innovation**: Continuously pushing the boundaries of what's possible.
+- **Transparency**: Building trust through openness and honesty.
+- **Empowerment**: Enabling individuals to take control of their financial future.
+- **Community**: Fostering a supportive and inclusive environment.

+### Our Team 🌟
+We are three passionate individuals from Myanmar, where we've seen firsthand the challenges of accessing loans.
+This is our first time participating in a web3 hackathon, and our first web3 project.
+We're excited to learn, grow, and make a positive impact through our work.

 ##  Problem
 Both borrowers and lenders are stuck in an outdated, inefficient loan system.